thingsboard/thingsboard.github.io/_includes/docs/user-guide/firmware.md

 As a tenant administrator, you are able to assign uploaded firmware to the device profile or particular device.
 Every device has a device profile.
 The firmware version assigned to the device will automatically overwrite firmware version that is assigned to the device profile.

-{% include images-gallery.html imageCollection="deviceFirmware" preview="false" %}
+{% include images-gallery.html imageCollection="deviceFirmware" %}

 {% capture delete_restrictions %}
 Deletion of the firmware packages that is assigned to at least one device or device profile is prohibited.